Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 Make your logs GDPR-compliant

 In microservices, you might log requests from end users that include personally identifiable information.
-Watch out, as it might be against GDPR requirements.
-Logging PII, like passwords and social security numbers, must be avoided, especially if local regulations forbid this practice.
+Watch out, as it might contradict the GDPR requirements.
+Logging tools for microservices collecting PII, like passwords and social security numbers, must be avoided, especially if local regulations forbid this practice.
 Privacy concerns are raised because engineers may need to go through logs for debugging purposes, making all the personal information potentially visible to other people.
 If you need to study user behavior, create a system where logging will combine particular sensitive data types and, at the same time, maintain anonymity.

 Detect and resolve microservices system issues faster

-In a microservices-based application, logging is crucial, but you should be aware of the problems, fixes, and best practices.
+In a microservices-based application, logging is crucial, but you should be aware of the problems and fixes as well as have intimate knowledge about the microservice logging best practices.
 Microservices must be monitored since the growing complexity of software might make it challenging to monitor its performance and identify issues.
 DevOps can collect metrics from the microservices and then use those measurements to obtain insights into how the system operates with the help of an effective logging system.

 Data tracing allows programming teams to assess system performance to measure the impact of changes, and it also enables rapid issue detection and resolution.
 We hope that our approach to structural logging configuration with a Google Cloud Provider, Node.js, and Nx tools will make it simpler and more efficient for your programming teams to keep track of your microservices system downturns.
 If your company needs support on microservices infrastructure monitoring and management, do not hesitate to get in touch with our IT experts.